What Does Fentanyl Look Like?

 Illicitly manufactured fentanyl (IMF) is available on the drug market in different forms, including liquid and powder.
 Powdered fentanyl looks just like many other drugs.
-It is commonly mixed with drugs like heroin, cocaine, and methamphetamine and made into pills that are made to resemble other prescription opioids.
+It is commonly mixed with drugs like heroin, cocaine, and methamphetamine and made into pills that resemble other prescription opioids.
 Fentanyl-laced drugs are extremely dangerous, and many people may be unaware that their drugs are laced with fentanyl.
 In its liquid form, IMF can be found in nasal sprays, eye drops, and dropped onto paper or small candies.

 Start a New Life

 Begin with a free call to an addiction & behavioral health treatment advisor.
 Learn more about our dual-diagnosis programs.
 The We Level Up treatment center network delivers recovery programs that vary by each treatment facility.
 Call to learn more.

 - Personalized Care

 - Licensed & Accredited

 Search We Level Up What Does Fentanyl Look Like?
 Detox, Mental Health Topics & Resources

 What Does Fentanyl Look Like?
 Fentanyl Factsheets – (DEA) Drug Enforcement Administration

 [3-4] Fentanyl Facts – (CDC) Centers for Disease Control and Prevention / In Relation to the Topic: What Does Fentanyl Look Like?